Finding A UK Sponsor / Finding A Ukrainian To Sponsor

 Once you have found someone to sponsor, you do not need to register anywhere.
 You can just go ahead with the visa application, which you do together with the person you have found.

-* Registering helped with the Scottish and Welsh ‘Super sponsor’ schemes, but these are now paused for new applications.
-Registering on this portal currently allows local councils to contact you if they have a guest who needs a new sponsor i.e. someone already in the UK with a valid Homes for Ukraine visa.
+* Registering on this portal currently allows local councils to contact you if they have a guest who is already in the UK with a valid Homes for Ukraine visa, and who needs a new host.

 Registering as a host in Scotland